 - “Et cetera” is abbreviated “etc.” I feel foolish saying that, but it’s a common mistake (many people pronounce it “eck cetera”, incorrectly).

 - If you don’t know the difference between “effect” and “affect,” then never, ever use either of those words.
-I could explain the difference right here, but I’d much rather send you to The Oatmeal’s “10 words you need to stop misspelling” (scroll down to appropriate section).
+For a great explanation of the difference, see The Oatmeal’s “10 words you need to stop misspelling” (scroll down to appropriate section).

 Alley, M. 1996.
 The Craft of Scientific Writing, 3rd ed.
 Springer-Verlag, New York.